Lambay Island: Operations today

 The island is still privately owned by the Revelstoke Trust, a discretionary Baring family trust.
 Alex and Brooke Baring and their children and a small staff are, as of 2020, the only permanent residents, sometimes joined by Miranda Baring.
 There is an estate unlimited company, a company limited by guarantee for the supporting club, and a company for the whiskey project.
 The estate company has as directors the current Lord and a cousin, the botanist and Director of the National Botanic Gardens of Ireland, Matthew Jebb as well as a House of Lords assistant, while the club company has as directors Alex and Miranda Baring.

 The estate includes domestic extensions to the old Castle, farm buildings, a row of former Coast Guard (Revenue Police) cottages, a larger house called the Bothy, the White House (a family guesthouse), the sole harbour with its boathouse, and a distinctive open-air real tennis court, the only one remaining in Ireland (there was one in the old University College Dublin complex on Earlsfort Terrace, adjacent to the National Concert Hall, in the part scheduled to be part of the Experimentation Station).
 There is a Roman Catholic chapel located on an isolated promontory southwest of the castle.
 All architecture was either designed or renovated by Sir Edwin Lutyens.

 The farm

 There is a farm, working without pesticides or chemicals, and with Galloway cows and a flock of sheep.
-Following previous ventures with sheep, including the Mayo Mule breed, the current flock is a cross of Texan and Blackface Mountain.
+Following previous ventures with sheep, including the Mayo Mule breed, as of 2025 the current flock are Lleyn.
 It meets organic standards except for certain veterinary aspects, and is operated, under a REPS scheme, so as to disturb native flora and fauna as little as possible.
 It has operated as an agritourism destination, and accepted WWOOFers as volunteers.
 The farm operation also works with the island's fallow deer and wallabies.

 There is a reference to seaweed processing in past times, but no significant use of kelp or seaweed is mentioned in recent times, other than the fallow deer eating it.